Simulation-Driven Design of a Racing Go-Kart

 Under braking, ~10% shifts forward improving stability.
 Under acceleration, rear bias improves traction.

-Validation Summary: Structural response across loading scenarios demonstrated compliance with safety and stiffness targets.
-Stress, deformation, and FOS were evaluated to confirm chassis readiness for dynamic testing and real-world track conditions.
+Validation Summary: Structural response across loading scenarios demonstrated compliance with safety and stiffness targets, with stress, deformation and FOS evaluated to confirm chassis readiness for dynamic testing and real-world track conditions.

 Project Summary & Engineering Workflow